tacoda/tacoda.github.io/content/posts/introduction-to-gleam.md

 ## Gleam has some really cool features and I am excited to learn more about it

 Gleam programs can be compiled to BEAM bytecode and then run on any BEAM compatible runtime, including the Erlang VM, Node.js or any JavaScript environment (such as web browsers).
-I am personally very hopeful that WebAssemby will be added as a compilation target soon.
+I am personally very hopeful that WebAssembly will be added as a compilation target soon.

 Here is a quick TL;DR of the features that I am most excited about: